Graduate Course Offerings: Fall 2014

 SCRI 607 ONLINE: New Testament (Dr. Sebastian Carnazzo)

 A survey of the books of the New Testament as the fulfillment of the old covenant epoch, including the Gospels, the Acts of the Apostles, the Pauline Corpus, the Catholic Epistles, and the Apocalypse of St. John.

-THEO/EDUC 605: Liturgy and the Sacraments (Fr.
+THEO 605 ONLINE: Liturgy & Sacraments (Fr.
 Paul deLadurantaye)

 The liturgical and sacramental life of the Church, including the meaning of sacrament, their institution by Jesus Christ and their efficacy, with special attention to the Eucharist.
 Also includes the Prayer of the Church, the Liturgical Cycle, and sacramentals.

-THEO 802: Catholic Social Teaching (Fr.
+THEO 802 ONLINE: Catholic Social Teachings (Fr.
 Paul deLadurantaye)

 A presentation of the Catholic Church’s great tradition of social justice doctrine, focusing on the major papal and conciliar documents since Pope Leo XIII.
 Special attention is given to teachings about the family, the political and economic spheres of society, war, education, and the international community.